College Football News Preview 2020: Previewing, predicting, and looking ahead to the Navy Midshipmen season with what you need to know.

 5. College Football News Preview 2020: Navy Midshipmen Offense 3 Things To Know

-– You know what’s coming with the Navy offense.
+– You already know what’s coming with the Navy offense.
 After the ground game sputtered just a wee bit – at least for this program – in 2018, the O hit the 4,000-yard rushing mark for the sixth time in seven years.

 Step One is replacing 2,000-yard runner Malcolm Perry at quarterback.
 Sophomore Perry Olsen will get the first look to take over, but others will get a long look as the coaching staff plays around with the option.
 Essentially, the goal is to get as many good, quick runners on the field as possible.